muaaztehami/endshift-gatsby/content/blog/my-second-post/index.md

 ---
-path: "/post-one"
+path: "/post-2"
 date: "2020-02-18"
-title: "My First Post"
+title: "Explore A Partnership with Furrion to Redefine Its Vision for Tomorrow Case Study"
-author: "Author 1"
+author: "Author 2"
+cover_image: ../../../src/images/office1.jpeg

 ---

-This is my very first post in Gatsby.
+This is my second post in Gatsby.